-It emphasizes an important concept of stroke recovery: with enough repetition, there is increased potential for healing, including return of sensation and feeling in the affected side.
+It emphasizes an important concept of stroke recovery: with enough repetition, there is increased potential for healing, including the return of sensation and feeling in the affected side.

 Results may not come as fast as you want or expect, but when you perform the exercises, the brain will respond.
 Good luck on the road to recovery!